 - Queries on subsequence of string

-- Queries for characters in a repeated string
+- Frequency of a substring in a string